amcharts/amcharts3-angular2/README.md

 Installation
 ============

-* If you are using Angular 5:
+* If you are using Angular 5 or higher:

    ```
    npm install @amcharts/amcharts3-angular --save